routegy/routegy-docs/app/docs/reference/action-types/zapier-rest-hook.md

 ---
-title: "Action Types | Zapier Rest Hook | Reference"
+title: "Action types | Zapier REST hook | Reference"
 description: "How do zapier rest hook action types work?"
 ---

-# Zapier Rest Hook
+# Zapier REST hook

 Sorry, it looks like we haven't filled this out yet.